 Average rent in Toronto

 Of course, rent differs from neighbourhood to neighbourhood.
 The difference between a one-bedroom downtown and one in Brampton can be significant.
-That’s why liv.rent has broken down Toronto’s municipalities to provide a more accurate look at rent in each area.
-See below for average rent prices as of September 2022.
+That’s why liv.rent has broken down the GTA’s different municipalities to provide a more accurate look at rent in each area.
+See below for average rent prices as of June 2023.
 Toronto Metropolitan University students will be primarily concerned with rent prices in Downtown Toronto, since this is where the primary TMU campus is located – although it is possible to live in one of the neighbouring municipalities if you’re OK with a slightly longer commute.